-The institution must demonstrate a commitment to diversity in all athletics department hiring efforts, including those involving outside firms (e.g., search firms) and truncated or expedited processes.
+The institution must demonstrate a commitment to equity/diversity and inclusion in all department of athletics hiring efforts, including those involving outside firms (e.g., search firms) and truncated or expedited processes.

 - 8. For the three most recent academic years, analyze and explain the data regarding the racial or ethnic composition for the following: - a.
 Full-time senior administrative department of athletics staff members (i.e., assistant director of athletics up through the director of athletics level); - b.
 Other full- and part-time professional (i.e., nonclerical) department of athletics staff members (such as directors of operations, athletic trainers, ticket managers, academic support staff and facility managers, even if the position is not funded by or does not report to the department of athletics); - c.
 Full- and part-time head coaches; - d.
 Full- and part-time assistant coaches (including graduate assistant and volunteer coaches); - e.
 Faculty-based athletics board or committee (e.g., faculty senate subcommittee on athletics, faculty athletics committee) members; and - f.
-Other advisory or policy-making group (e.g., governing board subcommittee for athletics, student-athlete advisory committee) members (if any).
+Other advisory or policy-making group (e.g., governing board subcommittee for athletics, Student-Athlete Advisory Committee) members (if any).

-[Note: Use the supplied chart (Racial or Ethnic Composition of Personnel on Page No. 47) to compile the data requested in this self-study item.]
+[Note: Use the supplied chart (Racial or Ethnic Composition of Personnel on Page No. 45) to compile the data requested in this self-study item.]